The Smooth Streets Program reconstructs roads that have reached the end of their service life.

 Since its inception in 2013, the program has restored 15 miles of our City streets.
 In 2015, local voters approved Measure S, a quarter-cent sales tax extension that supports community-identified priorities like the Smooth Streets Program.

 You can click to enlarge this map on any device.
 The proposed completion years are subject to change.

-The Public Works Department is also coordinating with Pacific Gas & Electric and California Water Service to minimize avoidable expense and inconvenience to community members.
-When utility conflicts are found, we will request that the private utility companies relocate their pipes, wires, or other buried infrastructure.
-In can take anywhere from 9 to 24 months to relocate a mile of buried utilities.
+We coordinate with the Clean Water Program, PG&E, CalWater, and other utilities to minimize avoidable expense and inconvenience to community members.
+When utility conflicts are found, we will request that the private utility companies relocate their pipes, wires, and other buried infrastructure.
+This early coordination is important because it can take anywhere from nine to 24 months to relocate one mile of buried utilities.

 Phase 3 of the Smooth Streets program is nearly completed, with only some signs remaining to be replaced.